HP-Nunes/HP-Nunes.github.io/_posts/2020-04-07-MB-Indoor-Pool-2019-Report.md

 Tallying amounts to 9 hours worth of collection per day on average.
 The dataset represents 314 days, after dropping 10 days with less than 7 tallies in order to filter out deflated values.
 It is estimated that the tally for 2019 represents at least 45% of what can be tallied for the year (the actual figure ought to be higher when factoring the missing tallies for October-November, Holiday scheduling, and accounting the scheduling difference between weekdays and weekends; I "guestimate" the actual figure to be at least 60%).

 ---
 Note that the use of "patron/swimmer" in the text and charts is not to be interpreted as a unique patron using the facility.
 Patronage ought to be interpreted in the vein of "usage" by <em>individuals</em>, whether unique or reoccuring.
-If I use the terms "patron" and "swimmer", it is only within the framework of providing service within the scope of the aquatic facility.
+If I use the terms "patron" and "swimmer", it is only within the scope of customer service.
 ---
 <br><br>
 <!-- #region -->